EPA to consider methyl bromide alternative

 According to 2015 data, New Zealand is the world’s fifth-highest user of methyl bromide.
 In 2010 the Environmental Protection Authority announced that by 2020 methyl bromide fumigations for logs must use recapture technology to reduce the amount discharged into the atmosphere.

-(WorkSafe New Zealand is also consulting on proposed changes to the Workplace Exposure Standard (WES) for EDN.
-If you would like more information or to make a submission on their proposed changes to that standard, you can go directly to their consultation page by clicking here.)
+WorkSafe New Zealand is also consulting on proposed changes to the Workplace Exposure Standard (WES) for EDN.
+You can find out more about this consultation and make a submission on their proposed changes to that standard.